Extending global-local view alignment for self-supervised learning with remote sensing imagery: Abstract

 \section{Abstract}

-Due to the costly nature of remote sensing image labeling and the large volume of available unlabeled imagery, self-supervised methods that can learn feature representations without manual annotation have received great attention.
-While prior works have explored self-supervised learning in remote sensing tasks, pretext tasks based on local-global view alignment remain underexplored.
-Inspired by DINO \cite{caron2021emerging}, which employs an effective representation learning structure with knowledge distillation based on global-local view alignment, we formulate two pretext tasks for use in self-supervised learning on remote sensing imagery (SSLRS).
+Since large number of high-quality remote sensing images are readily accessible, exploiting the corpus of images with less manual annotation draws increasing attention.
+Self-supervised models acquire general feature representations by formulating a pretext task that generates pseudo-labels for massive unlabeled data to provide supervision for training.
+While prior studies have explored multiple self-supervised learning techniques in remote sensing domain, pretext tasks based on local-global view alignment remain underexplored, despite achieving state-of-the-art results on natural imagery.
+Inspired by DINO \cite{caron2021emerging}, which employs an effective representation learning structure with knowledge distillation based on global-local view alignment, we formulate two pretext tasks for self-supervised learning on remote sensing imagery (SSLRS).
 Using these tasks, we explore the effectiveness of positive temporal contrast as well as multi-sized views on SSLRS.
-Moreover, we extend DINO and propose DINO-MC which uses local views of various sized crops instead of a single fixed size.
-Our experiments demonstrate that even when pre-trained on only 10\% of the dataset, DINO-MC performs on par or better than existing state of the art SSLRS methods on multiple remote sensing tasks, while using less computational resources.
-All codes, models and results are available at \url{https://github.com/WennyXY/DINO-MC}.
+We extend DINO and propose DINO-MC which uses local views of various sized crops instead of a single fixed size in order to alleviate the limited variation in object size observed in remote sensing imagery.
+Our experiments demonstrate that even when pre-trained on only 10\% of the dataset, DINO-MC performs on par or better than existing state-of-the-art SSLRS methods on multiple remote sensing tasks, while using less computational resources.
+All codes, models, and results are released at \url{https://github.com/WennyXY/DINO-MC}.